 2. Consider the chicken’s color

 Second, there is a complex point about the meat color that not everyone considers when cooking chicken.
-In general, when the bird is thoroughly cooked, its meat turns white all the way through.
+Generally, when the bird is thoroughly cooked, its meat turns white all the way through.

 3. Cooking time is critical!

 Checking the cooking time of your chicken meat is another way to see if it is already cooked.
-To be more specific, the trick is to keep the fried-chicken-done temperature at 165 degrees Fahrenheit, 75 degrees Celsius for a set amount of time.
+To be more specific, the trick is to keep the fried-chicken-done temperature at 165 degrees Fahrenheit and 75 degrees Celsius for a set amount of time.

 You may wonder why we are going to do this.
-As you are probably aware, chicken flesh must be properly and thoroughly cooked in order for all bacteria to be destroyed in it.
-To accomplish this, the meat must be kept warm for an extended period of time.
+As you are probably aware, chicken flesh must be properly and thoroughly cooked for all bacteria to be destroyed.

 How can you tell if fried chicken is cooked correctly?